 Contrary to popular belief, making a one-time payment to the photographer does not mean that you will have complete rights over the photograph.
 Remember that the photographer has copyright over the photos.

 Suppose, your photographer shot the building for a magazine spread.
 You will have to seek his permission to use it for any other purpose like printing it in a brochure, publishing it in a print ad, using it in a film, etc. and pay him for this.

 So, you must hire a photographer who allows you to use the photo for all purposes for a certain period of time.
 Anyway, once the importance of the building has faded, you may not require it again.
 Remember that while a photo is credited for published photos, you may stop him from putting it on your marketing collateral.

 Total cost of hiring

-Remember that it is essential that you hire premiere photographers to get customers interested in your building by merely looking at the photos.
-Also, you can negotiate with the photographers if you plan to hire them for several other projects.
-Now that you know how to hire an architectural photographer, ensure that you look at his experience and credentials before finalizing one.
+Remember that it is essential to hire premiere photographers to interest customers in your building by merely looking at the photos.
+Also, you can negotiate with the photographers if you plan to hire them for other projects.
+Now that you know how to hire an architectural photographer, ensure that you look at his experience and credentials before finalizing.